GoogleCloudPlatform/cloud-builders-community/swift/README.md

 allowing callers to run [any swift command](https://swift.org/lldb/).

 ## Swift Versions
 This build step supports multiple swift versions depending on your needs.
-Each supported swift version is in its own subdirectory where you can still execute the  `gcloud container builds submit` command to use the swift version you choose.

 ### Available swift versions
 - `gcr.io/cloud-builders/swift:latest` : The latest release branch